What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 How to Ask Your Barber for a Broccoli Cut

 Walking into a barbershop and saying "give me the broccoli" will probably work at this point.
 The style is common enough that most barbers know what you mean.
 For a more detailed guide on communicating with your barber, see our complete barber guide.
+If you're still deciding between fade heights, our fade and taper options walkthrough shows how each one changes the silhouette.

 For a more precise result, specify these elements: